Basic Algorithm Templates

 17

-// tt represents the top of the stack
+// tt indicates the top of the stack

 int stk[N], tt = 0;

-// Insert a number at the top of the stack
+// Insert a number to the top of the stack

 stk[ ++ tt] = x;